UK eSIM for Scotland Road Trips and National Parks

 Three Approximately 68 percent of landmass Urban areas, decent speeds Rural and remote everywhere

+What about 5G in rural areas?
 5G is mostly an urban story in the UK.
-You will get it in cities, on some motorway stretches, and in larger towns.
-But in the countryside, not so much.
+You’ll get it in cities, on some motorway stretches, and in larger towns.
+But in the countryside?
+Not so much.
 The UK 5G rollout has been slower than many hoped, and rural areas are last on the list.
 For a road trip in 2026, plan on 4G being your main connection outside cities.
-You may even encounter 3G in some very remote spots.
+You may even encounter 3G in some very remote spots like Glen Etive or the road to Cape Wrath, where network infrastructure is minimal.

-Good signal areas: Inverness (all networks), Dingwall, Tain, Brora, Golspie, Helmsdale, Wick, Thurso, Ullapool, Gairloch, Torridon, Kyle of Lochalsh, Fort Augustus.
+Where you will have signal on the NC500 Good signal areas: Inverness (all networks), Dingwall, Tain, Brora, Golspie, Helmsdale, Wick, Thurso, Ullapool, Gairloch, Torridon, Kyle of Lochalsh, Fort Augustus.
 Any town of reasonable size along the route will have 4G from at least one network.

 Dead zones to plan for:

-• Large stretches of the A838 from Lairg to Tongue
+• Large stretches of the A838 from Lairg to Tongue — signal can drop for 45 minutes straight on this section.

 • The road to Cape Wrath (though you need a ferry and military permission anyway)